 You are advised to keep a hand towel with you at meal times.

 Swadhyays are conducted in Gujarati.
-Many Brahmnishts and Ashram members are fluent in English and can help with understanding or answer any questions.
+Many Brahmnishts and Ashram members are fluent in English and can help with answer any questions.

 What to wear